BTK Killer’s daughter sympathises with Gilgo Beach suspect’s family: ‘Utter hell’

 “When my family went through this, we didn't have anybody speaking up for us,” she says.
 “Maybe we did, we just didn't know, but we didn't see it – and so it is my hope that I'm helping a little bit, getting visibility on families like mine, because I'll have people say, ‘Hey, hearing your story and seeing you speak makes me think about them, and I think about it differently.’
 And so if I'm even making a difference with one person and changing their perspective, then it's worth it.”

-She says that, “for somebody somebody like Rex's family, absolutely.
+She says that, “for somebody like Rex's family, absolutely.
 I'm totally here for them.”

 Her own perspective, she acknowledges – as the victim child of a serial killer with firsthand knowledge of such an offender’s history – “it’s so rare – and then for somebody like me to be willing to talk is very rare.